mduguay/mockex-work/README.md

 ## Future

+- handle incorrect or undefined tid in /holdings handler

 - Avoid select when saving quote
+- This will be handled when the client sends the id instead of symbol

 - Start and stop market via API
  - A kill signal needs to be sent to all stocks